anevero/network_storage/README.md

 implementation is divided into two parts.
 The server part should run on some remote server.
 It accepts messages from the clients and stores their string data (in memory).
 The client part can run anywhere else.
-It connects to the server and can interact with it by sending or receiving strings (which are called files in the code).
+It connects to the server and can interact with it by sending or receiving strings.

 # Used algorithms